martgra/dope/QUICKSTART.md

 # Apply a documentation scope from file
 dope scope apply --scope-file scope.yml --branch <branch-name>

+# Run the entire documentation update flow in one command
+dope update --branch <branch-name> [--dry-run]
 ```

 For `dope suggest` and `dope apply`, the commands utilize the generated `doc-terms.json` index and intelligent file pre-filtering, focusing suggestions and updates on high-priority documentation changes where code and documentation terms align.